This is a simple tutorial on how to make hexagon patchwork denim placemats from repurposed blue jeans.

 How To Do Patchwork Denim

-1..
-Using the triangle ruler or a template, cut out 6 denim triangles.
-For the best result cut out the denim shapes from pairs of jeans in different shades of indigo.
+Step 1: Cut out six denim triangles using the triangle ruler or a template.
+For the best result, cut out the denim shapes from pairs of jeans in different shades of indigo.

-2. Next, cut out 6 paper triangles.
+Step 2: Next, cut out six paper triangles.
 These triangles will be the size of the patchwork triangles without the margin for sewing.
 So they will be smaller than the denim triangles.

 Stick the paper triangle to the wrong side of the cut denim shapes using double-sided sticky tape.

-4. Next, pin two denim triangles together, along the edge with the flat point.
+Step 4: Pin two denim triangles together along the edge with the flat point.
 Then hand stitch these two pieces together along the hem crease.
 Do not stitch through the paper.

 Backing the Denim Placemats

-6. Next, to add a pop of color to my denim placemats, I used a colorful fabric to back them and added a decorative hexagon in the center.
+Step 6: To add a pop of colour to my denim placemats, I used a colourful fabric to back them and added a decorative hexagon in the centre.

-The center hexagon is also great for hiding the center where the six points meet.
+The centre hexagon is also great for hiding the centre where the six points meet.
 This can be difficult to get neat.

-7. First, use the ruler to make a hexagon pattern for the back of the placemat.
-This hexagon will be larger than the patchwork denim one.
-At the same time cut out a small hexagon shape with 3.5cm sides.
+Step 7: First, use the ruler to make a hexagon pattern for the back of the placemat.
+This hexagon will be larger than the patchwork denim one; simultaneously, cut out a small hexagon shape with 3.5cm sides.

-Top tip: If you are using a thinner fabric, you might want to think about adding a layer of wadding to the placemats.
+Top tip: If you use a thinner fabric, you might want to add a layer of wadding to the placemats.

-8. Next, stick the small paper triangle onto the wrong side of the small fabric hexagon and iron down the seams.
-Then, tack around the fabric edges, (as I did with my hexagon pillows).
+Step 9: Stick the small paper triangle onto the wrong side of the small fabric hexagon and iron down the seams.
+Then, tack around the fabric edges (as I did with my hexagon pillows).
 Then, remove the paper.

-9. Next, hand stitch the small fabric hexagon to the centre of the patchwork denim.
-I just use tiny little stitches right on the edge of the hexagons.
+Step 10: Next, hand stitch the small fabric hexagon to the centre of the patchwork denim.
+I use tiny little stitches right on the edge of the hexagons.

-Not only does the center hexagon add a bit of color to the denim placemat but it also hides any mistakes you may have made in matching the points of the triangle patches.
+The centre hexagon adds a bit of colour to the denim placemat and hides any mistakes you may have made in matching the points of the triangle patches.

-10. Next, to add the fabric backing, place the denim patchwork on top of the wrong side of the patterned fabric.
-Make sure it is in the center.
-There should be a couple of centimeters of fabric showing all the way around the placemat.
+Step 11: To add the fabric backing, place the denim patchwork on top of the wrong side of the patterned fabric.
+Make sure it is in the centre.
+There should be a couple of centimetres of fabric showing around the placemat.

 Fold this visible edge in half towards the denim and iron it down.
-Next, fold the edge over again, iron it down and pin it to the denim patchwork.
-You will end up with a nice fabric trimmed edge to the patchwork denim.
+Next, fold the edge again, iron it down and pin it to the denim patchwork.
+You will have a nice fabric-trimmed edge to the patchwork denim.

-11. Finally, using small stitches, hand sew this fabric edge to the denim hexagon and then remove the pins.
+Step 12: Using small stitches, hand sew this fabric edge to the denim hexagon and remove the pins.

 More Hexagons and Denim Crafts

-I love how these patchwork denim placemats have turned out and I’ve really enjoyed making them.
-As I’ve already mentioned, they have given me something to do with my hands whilst watching TV.
+I love how these patchwork denim placemats have turned out, and I’ve enjoyed making them.
+As I’ve already mentioned, they gave me something to do with my hands while watching TV.

-I’ve made two so far but plan to have six in total by the end of the week.
+I’ve made two so far, but I plan to have six by the end of the week.
 They go great with my denim patchwork chairs and denim table runner.
+Check out these other kitchen denim upcycles including my applique denim pot holders.

-I really like the hexagon design.
-I’m tempted to scale up these mats to make a denim blue jean rug.
+I like the hexagon design.
+I’m tempted to scale these mats to make a denim blue jean rug.
 All I would need to do is to make the patchwork triangle much larger.

-If you are looking for more upcycled hexagon crafts then check out my patchwork repurposed sweater blanket and denim pinboard.
+Check out my patchwork repurposed sweater blanket and denim pinboard if you want more upcycled hexagon crafts.
 For more crafts using old jeans, check out the comprehensive A to Z of denim crafts.

-For more denim patchwork shapes other than hexagons, check out my quilted denim star decorations.
+Check out my quilted denim star decorations for more denim patchwork shapes other than hexagons.
 They would also make a great design for table mats.
 You can find many more DIY placemat ideas here.

 How To Make Patchwork Denim Placemats